Clutch (band): Other projects

 In the late 1990s, Clutch and its sibling project The Bakerton Group (an instrumental jam band composed of all four Clutch members) formed an independent record label, River Road Records, to release their own music.
 River Road does not sign any other artists.
 The Bakerton Group has released one three-track EP titled Space Guitars and two full-length albums titled The Bakerton Group and El Rojo respectively.
 Clutch/Bakerton Group now runs its own independent record label for its own releases, Weathermaker Music.

-The Company Band was started in 2007 by Neil Fallon (from Clutch), James A. Rota (from Fireball Ministry), Brad Davis (from Fu Manchu), Jess Margera (from CKY) and Dave Bone.
-Initually the bass was played by Jason Diamond (from Puny Human).
+The Company Band was started in 2007 by Neil Fallon, James A. Rota (Fireball Ministry), Brad Davis (Fu Manchu), Jess Margera (CKY) and Dave Bone.
+Initially, the bass was played by Jason Diamond (Puny Human).